shivannis/xandr-docs-public/xandr-docs/articles/invest/offline-conversion-attribution.md

 of information on the converted user passed along from the **User Data** storage and integrating it with its own, more comprehensive data.
-At this point, the conversion-related data is made available to the Xandr Platform for reporting, optimization, and budget purposes.
+At this point, the conversion-related data is made available to the Microsoft Advertising Platform for reporting, optimization, and budget purposes.

 ## Current Method ("Offline")